-I saw your question the other night, and my heart began to palpitate.
+The other night, I saw your question, and my heart began to palpitate.
 Nothing serious.
-After drinking some water, I am calm and steady, but I need to answer your worrisome query: what is the importance of reading fiction?
+After drinking some water, I am calm and steady, but I need to answer your question: is reading fiction a waste of time?

 I want to tell you why you should read fiction, but I can’t start explaining to you all the ways fiction had value to me without talking about a point in my life when I read a fiction story and screamed, “this is so pointless.”

 It was the first time I read One Who Walks Away From Omelas.
 It felt so pointless.
 It’s like reading something in a language you don’t understand.

 I put the story down and blamed myself for reading it.
 The sad part is that an author recommended it.
 I could not understand why Zadie Smith would want to punish me like that.